 Trends in the office management sector are seen as a barometer of the state of business growth in the United States.
 This is true in part because office supplies and services are known to be among the more discretionary investments made by commercial firms and municipal entities.
 For example, the volume of products or level of services procured shifts in line with expansionary efforts.
 In assessing the current and future state of the office management sector, three different, yet related, market-driving trends (substitutes, market fragmentation and profit trends) have been weighted.

-- The more integral office management product and services can be substituted
+- There are substitutes for integral office management products and services

-- The popularity of substitutes has pressured downstream markets to limit price growth
+- The popularity of substitutes has pressured vendors of traditional products and services to limit price growth

 - Some vendors are adapting by expanding their scope of service offerings or product catalog to include substitutes

-Key Takeaway: Despite modest price growth for office management products and services, buyers can choose to leverage the threat of procuring viable alternatives to obtain lower prices for traditional products and services.
+Key Takeaway: Despite modest price growth for office management products and services, buyers can leverage the threat of procuring viable alternatives to obtain lower prices for traditional products and services.

 - Key markets within the office management sector (e.g. communication and office furniture suppliers) are becoming dominated by a handful of firms